simmo/personal/src/routes/blog/colouring-the-web.md

 ### Achromatic

-You may notice that when all the digits are the same we get a shade of grey.
+You may notice that when all the colour components are the same, we get a shade of grey.

 ### Hex shorthand